Skip to Main Content

 • If it’s not altogether clear, try to identify the source of the flooding.
 Remember to check for basement wall leaks.

-• Assess the type of water in your basement (clean, gray, or black water), as this affects the cleanup process.
-You can find more information about the implications of different types of floodwater.
+• Assess the type of water in your basement (clean, gray, or black), as this affects the floodwater cleanup process.

 3. Remove Water

-Removing standing water from your basement is a critical step towards reclaiming your space:
+Removing standing water from your basement is a critical step toward reclaiming your space:

-• Utilize a wet vacuum or pool pump, if available, for efficient water removal.
+• If available, use a wet vacuum or pool pump for efficient water removal.

 • If these tools aren’t available, a bucket and mop can still be effective, although slower.